-Seventy percent of your dog’s immune system is housed in their gastrointestinal tract, therefore, keeping it healthy is essential to your pet’s well-being.
+Seventy percent (or more) of your dog’s immune system is housed in their gastrointestinal tract, therefore, keeping it healthy is essential to your pet’s well-being.
 Leaky gut is difficult to diagnose because it involves trauma to the mucosa of the gastrointestinal tract.
 Unlike an external injury, leaky gut is best diagnosed through its symptoms which include

 - Allergies (both food and environmental)